rvibek/rvibek.github.src/content/049-setting_docker_in_aruba.md

 Lang:
 Summary: Experimenting a multiple of instance of dockers in arubacloud VPS using docker-machine aruba driver

 I have been using  [arubacloud](https://www.arubacloud.com) VPS for some time now.
-Price wise, it's cheap and can't complain about the serive.
+Price wise, it's cheap and can't complain about the service.
 The subscription is as low as 1 EUR/month for 1 vCPU, 1 GB RAM, 20 GB SSD Storage and 2 TB/month data transfer.

 This is an experiment to setup a multiple of instance of dockers in a VPS using [docker-machine aruba driver](https://github.com/Arubacloud/docker-machine-driver-arubacloud).
 I have 2 docker instances running - [jupyter/datascience-notebook](https://hub.docker.com/r/jupyter/datascience-notebook/) and [nginx](https://hub.docker.com/_/nginx/)